 Where are classes held?

-Classes are held at HACC’s York and Lancaster campuses and a partner facility in Lebanon.
+Classes are held at HACC’s Lancaster campus.

 Where can I register?